Academic Restoration and Dismissal

 The faculty directly associated with any program offered at LCCC retains the prerogative to recommend dismissal of a student to the Committee on Scholastic Standing, regardless of the student’s cumulative grade point average.
 Valid supporting evidence that the student lacks a particular personal or professional characteristic and/or ability required must accompany the recommendation for dismissal.

 A student dismissed from the program in which they were enrolled is encouraged to confer with an advisor before entering another program offered at the College.
-Readmission to the College is dependent upon policy and procedure as well as circumstances outlined in the Code of Conduct (refer to the catalog for Code of Conduct).
+Readmission to the College is dependent upon policy and procedure, as well as circumstances outlined in the Code of Conduct (refer to the catalog for Code of Conduct).

 Request for Early Re-Admission

 LCCC is committed to helping students identify paths to their personal and career goals and recognizes students’ personal and career goals may shift after an academic dismissal.
-Students seeking re-admission before their academic dismissal has expired may request consideration based on unique or extenuating circumstances.
+Students seeking readmission before their academic dismissal has expired may request consideration based on unique or extenuating circumstances.

 Students seeking early academic re-admission to LCCC will be considered holistically and with consideration of their stated goals, support system, and personal experiences since dismissal.
 Students seeking a review for early re-admission will be expected to provide supporting documentation of academic, career, or personal stability or advancement.
-Exceptions to LCCC’s academic re-admission policy may include, but are not limited to: re-admission through an employer-based partnership program, community organization, short-term training or certificate program, recovery program, or military or veteran partnerships.
+Exceptions to LCCC’s academic re-admission policy may include, but are not limited to: re-admission through an employer-based partnership program, community organization, short-term training or certificate program, restoration program, or military or veteran partnerships.
 LCCC may recommend a set of guidelines to support the student’s successful return and achievement of stated goals.

 Academic and Employment Workload